SCHOOL CHOICE IMPACT

 What is LB753, the Opportunity Scholarships Act?

 The Opportunity Scholarships Act provides education freedom to many Nebraska families who can't afford the best school setting for their children.
-The program would give priority to students in families at 100% poverty level, as well as, students with “exceptional needs”, who have experienced bullying, in the foster system, in military families, or have been denied option enrollment by public schools.
+The program gives priority to students in families at 100% poverty level, as well as, students with “exceptional needs”, who have experienced bullying, in the foster system, in military families, or have been denied option enrollment by public schools.

 LB753 allows tax credits to incentivize contributions to scholarship granting organizations (SGOs) like Opportunity Scholarships of Nebraska (OSN).
 The program provides a 100% state income tax credit for contributions to SGOs.
 Contributions are capped at 50% of an individual or business’s state tax liability.
 Contributions are also capped at $100,000 for individuals and businesses and $1 million for wills and trusts.
 Contributions are made to SGOs, which then award scholarships to eligible children.